thomaspaysac/stagnant-sys/README.md

-## Hi!
-I'm a part-time front-end developer, and when I don't work or code my main hobbies are music and video games
+## Hi, I'm Thomas! :wave: I'm a part-time front-end developer, and when I don't work or code my main hobbies include music, books and video games.

-- I'm currently finishing The Odin Project curriculum to learn web development.
+- I'm currently finishing The Odin Project curriculum to learn web development,
-- I have several finished projects which you can find in my repositories
+- I'm looking for opportunities to start my career as a web developer,
+- I speak french and english.

 ### Languages and tools: